Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Five band model

 Two related features may be noted in this system.
-Firstly, in addition to the confined modes of interest, a number of additional subgap states are present in Figs.~\ref{fig:WireSim}(c) and~(d).
-These states originate from the topological nature of the sIVC state, which may be viewed as a 2$d$ topological insulator protected by the emergent time reversal-like symmetry $\mathcal{T}_\mathrm{sIVC}=i\tau^y\mathcal{K}$ when SOC is not present: in a 2$d$ limit, when the spin symmetry is preserved, the boundary between semi-infinite sIVC and trivial insulators binds gapless modes protected by $\mathcal{T}_\mathrm{sIVC}$.
-However, as emphasized in the main text, when sIVC order exists alongside SOC, the symmetry $\tilde{\mathcal{T}}=\tau^y s^y\mathcal{K}$ is instead preserved, which does not protect the gapless modes.
-Ultimately, inter-mode scattering mediated by the SOC promotes a gap.
-Returning to our wire system, the chemical potential profile in Fig.~\ref{fig:5bndwiresetup}(b) can simply be interpreted as two distinct boundaries separating the sIVC and trivial insulators.
-Even in the absence of SOC, the narrowness of the wire allows the edge modes to overlap spatially, further encouraging the formation of a gap.
-Regardless of whether SOC or physical proximity is the primary gap-generating mechanism, the result may still be smaller than the bulk gap, resulting in subgap states.
-We conclude that the subgap states in Fig.~\ref{fig:WireSim}(d) are nothing but the leftover topological states.
+Firstly, in addition to the confined modes of interest, a number of subgap states are also present in Figs.~\ref{fig:WireSim}(c) and~(d).
+Following the arguments at the end of Sec.~\ref{sec:sIVCWireHam} and in Sec.~\ref{sec:IVCTopoAspects}, these states originate from the topological nature of the sIVC state, which may be viewed as a 2$d$ topological insulator protected by the emergent time reversal-like symmetry $\tilde{\mathcal{T}}=i\tau^y\mathcal{K}$ when SOC is not present.
+Here, inter-mode scattering mediated by the SOC promotes a gap, as does proximity of the two sets of edge modes arising from the two sIVC phases neighbouring the wire.
+(Note that some degree of intervalley scattering may be present in physical system with a sufficiently steep chemical potential gradient; such effects are not included in our model.)
+It's nevertheless clear that the gaps that arise are smaller than the bulk gap, resulting in the subgap states observed in Fig.~\ref{fig:WireSim}(d).
 We have accordingly verified that the corresponding wavefunctions are spatially localized to the wire.
-These subgap states are responsible for the second feature of note: the wire chemical potential $\mu_\mathrm{wire}$ shown in Fig.~\ref{fig:5bnd_bulkenergies}(b) actually sits below the band bottom, a simple consequence of mixing between the edge-mode-like subgap states and the electrostatically confined wire states.
+As outlined in Sec.~\ref{sec:IVCTopoAspects} (see also Sec.~\ref{sec:TrivialWireC3MyBreaking}), these states may also be used to obtain the odd channel regime necessary to realize Majorana zero modes.
+Although not relevant for the parameters used to generate Figs.~\ref{fig:WireSim}(c) and~(d), it is not difficult to tune $\mu_\mathrm{bulk}$ and $\mu_\mathrm{wire}$ to regions where the subgap states yield substantial odd channel regimes.